kubecost/docs-cloud/apis/accessing-endpoints.md

 # Accessing API Endpoints

 Kubecost Cloud has select endpoints available for API access.
 The default API access endpoint will be `api.app.kubecost.com`.
-Obtaining access involves generating an API key value, which is then used to generate a personal access token, which is used to retrieve your team ID value.
-The token and team ID value will then allow you to make queries.
+Obtaining access involves generating an API key value, which is then used to generate a personal access token.
+The token, together with your team ID, will then allow you to make queries.

 ## Access tutorial